 Inventory, lb : 0

-Wyken Pippin apples are available from late fall through winter.
+Wyken pippin apples are available in the late fall through winter.

-Apples are full of important nutrients and few calories.
-They contain Vitamin C, particularly just under the skin.
-They also contain various types of fiber, including soluble fiber that aids in cardiovascular health, and insoluble fiber, which aids healthy digestion.
+Wyken pippin apples contain some vitamin C, fiber including soluble fiber that aids in cardiovascular health, and insoluble fiber which aids healthy digestion.

-The Wyken Pippin is unlike many of the most popular commercial varieties of apples today since it smaller than the average apple in stores today, and is not particularly remarkable in appearance.
-However, antique apples are seeing a resurgence in popularity, and Wyken Pippins can be found from growers who are interested in preserving historic fruits.
+The Wyken pippin is unlike many of the popular commercial varieties of apples today since it is smaller than the average apple and is not bi-colored or attractive in appearance.
+However, antique apples are seeing a resurgence in popularity, and Wyken Pippins can be found at specialty markets and from growers who are interested in preserving historic fruits.